rzzldzzldesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 005: April 23—2020

+**💅PROGRESS:** Break day from Kevins Course, followed along with tutorials: [FLEXBOX CONTAINERS](https://www.youtube.com/watch?v=hwbqquXww-U&list=PL4-IK0AVhVjMSb9c06AjRlTpvxL3otpUd&index=2&t=0s) [FLEX ITEMS](https://www.youtube.com/watch?v=4Oi5xpjoCRk&list=PL4-IK0AVhVjMSb9c06AjRlTpvxL3otpUd&index=2) + [MIN() MAX() CLAMP()](https://www.youtube.com/watch?v=U9VF-4euyRo)

+**🤔LEARNINGS:**

+### FLEXBOX

+#### Flex-Container

+`align-items: baseline` Aligns first row of text along its baseline.
+Ie when you have different font-sizes on two flex items.
+`align-content: (same and justify-content)` Spaces things along the cross axis if there are multiple lines of content, ie wrapping items with flex: wrap.
+Default: `align-items: stretch`

+#### Flex-Items

+`flex-grow: X` Fill the available space of the parent container.
+Overwrites `flex-basis` size also.
+Larger the number the faster it grows in relation to other items.
+If set to `0` it will hold the `flex-basis` size if there is enough available space.

+`flex-shrink: X` Defines the ratio of shrinking in relation to other items.

+`flex-basis: X` Ideal size, ie 250px will hold this width if there is enough available space, but shrink/grow if they are defined.

+Shorthand: `flex: (flex-grow) (flex-shrink) (flex-basis)` on one line.
+Default: `flex: 1 1 XXpx` grow: 1 / shrink: 1 / size

+`align-self: value` Overwrite the Flex Container and go where you please!

+`order: X` Explicitly set an order.
+0 is the default and won't move the item.
+Can be defined on all items to set the order.

+#### Min() Max() + Clamp()

+`min(x, y)` Use to set variable sizes on elements within a range of values.
+IE `width: min(500px, 70%)` Whichever is the *smallest* of the 2 values will set the width.
+Similar to writing `width: 70%; max-width: 500px;` but all in one line.

+`max(x, y)` Similar but computes whichever value is *larger* between the two.
+Can be used with three values also but gets confusing.

+`clamp(x, y, z)` Takes three values: x: minimum value, y: ideal value, z: maximum value.
+Could be an issue when used for widths due to mobile screen sizes but experiment with for font-sizes!

+**🌐LINK:** No link today as its all just taking lessons.

 ## Day 004: April 22—2020

 **💅PROGRESS:** Built Day 009 of [Kevin Powell](https://www.kevinpowell.co/)'s course.
 Fun fun!
 Diving deeper into flexbox and how it handles images.